verrazzano/docs/content/en/docs/setup/backup/prerequisites.md

 ## Configure backup components

-Next, meet the following prerequisite requirements for both Velero and rancher-backup components:
+Next, meet the following prerequisite requirements for both `velero` and `rancherBackup` components:

 - Object store bucket name.
   - Both components require an object store that is Amazon S3 compatible, therefore, you need to have an object storage bucket.
 This can be an Oracle Cloud Object Storage bucket in any compartment of your Oracle Cloud tenancy.